 Buffy’s sheets are dyed ultrasonically, which, according to the brand, uses sound waves to penetrate the surface molecules of the fibers.
 This method is very energy-efficient and results in a richer color.
 Even more so, it creates a durable product without any chemicals, artificial binders, or toxic run-off water.

 These sheets are also designed to be washed in cold water, which is another benefit for the environment (and your electric bill).
 While Buffy says they’re built to last a long time, when you’re ready for a new set, you can get rid of these almost entirely guilt-free because they’re compostable.

-Four different colors made of 100% natural sources, many of which you know, love and have potentially snacked on, were part of the initial launch.
+Four different colors made of 100% natural sources—many of which you know, love and have potentially snacked on—were part of the initial launch.
 The light gray and dark gray dyes come from pomegranate, eucalyptus, and tea.
 The blush pink sheets are made with turmeric, gardenia, and walnut.
 A bleach-free classic white is also available.
-Additional colors will be released later this fall, including blue and light blue.
+Additional colors include blue and light blue.